JuAintablian/JuAintablian/README.md

 - 👩🏻‍💻 I’m currently working on something cool :wink:;

-- 🌱 I’m currently learning Angular and NodeJs;
+- 🚀 I’m currently learning Angular and NodeJs;

+- ⭐ I'm volunteer teacher in a study group called ngDevs, with a focus on Angular.

+- 🌱  I'm volunteer at 9sot as Head Of Technology.

 - 💬 Ask me about anything, I am happy to help;